 Drawing a Simple 3D Chart in PowerPoint using Shapes

+How to make 3D chart in PowerPoint?
 First, we start adding a simple shape.
 You can choose a rounded rectangle or any other shape.
-Insert the shape in PowerPoint and then access Format Shape options to add a 3D or perspective effect.
-To access Format Shapes you can right click over the shape and then click Format Shape option.
+You can insert the shape in PowerPoint and then access the Format Shape options to add a 3D or perspective effect.
+To access Format Shapes, you can right-click over the shape and then click the Format Shape option.

 Now, add a 3D rotation option, you can choose it from the preset under 3D rotation tab.
 This will help to add a 3D style and deepth value, but then you’d need to enter a depth value.
 For this example we have used 100, 200 and 400 as depth but you can try different values depending on the 3D chart that you want to build.